NextCenturyCorporation/itm-evaluation-server/README.md

 ## Adding a domain
 To add a domain, you'll need to:
 1. Update the YAML definition of certain domain-specific versions of the model and define nested state;
-2. Implement domain-specific versions of certain ITM server classes;
+2. Implement a domain-specific version of certain ITM server classes;
 3. Create domain-specific tests;
 4. Create and update configuration; and
 5. Document your domain actions in the `itm-client-evaluation` repository.